 Multiple Listing Service (MLS):

-“A multiple listing service, or MLS, is a service that provides a searchable database of property listings for sale.”
+“Multiple listing services, or MLS, is a service that provides a searchable database of property listings for sale.”

 But what MLSs are available to help navigate listings, and how do they stack up against one another?
 Here’s a quick guide to navigating the often cluttered world of MLSs.

-Before you think about which MLS to use, it’s important to have some information handy:
+Before you think about which Multiple Listing Services to use, it’s important to have some information handy:

 - What kind of property are you looking for? (home, condo, commercial, foreclosure, etc.)